DemetraDanae/toxFlow/README.md

 toxFlow is an application of web tools for Gene Set Variation Analysis (GSVA) and toxicity prediction using read across technique. toxFlow is developed as a project for my Diploma Thesis, in School of Chemical Engineering (National Technical University of Athens, March-September 2016).

-This application is hosted in the server of Unit of Process Control & Informatics of School of Chemical Engineering (NTUA), in the following <a href="http://147.102.86.129:3838/" link>.
+This application is hosted in the server of Unit of Process Control & Informatics of School of Chemical Engineering (NTUA), in the following <a href="http://147.102.86.129:3838/"> link </a>.

 doi: <a href="https://zenodo.org/badge/latestdoi/68043137"> <img src="https://zenodo.org/badge/68043137.svg" alt="DOI"></a>

 #License
-This application is released under <a href="https://www.gnu.org/licenses/gpl.html" GNU General Public License v.3>.
+This application is released under <a href="https://www.gnu.org/licenses/gpl.html"> GNU General Public License v.3</a>.

 <div class="boxed">
   toxFlow GSVA-Read across web tools